A Comparative Review of the JASP Statistical Software

 The goal of pointing and clicking your way through an analysis is to save time by recognizing menu settings rather than performing the more difficult task of recalling programming commands.
 Some GUIs, such as BlueSky and jamovi, make this easy by sticking to menu standards and using simpler dialog boxes; others, such as RKWard, use non-standard menus that are unique to it and hence require more learning.

-Clicking on any icon on the toolbar causes a standard dialog box to pop out the right side of the data viewer (Figure 2, center).
+Clicking on any icon on the toolbar causes a standard dialog box to pop out the right side of the data viewer (e.g., Figure 3, center).
 You select variables to place into their various roles.
-This is accomplished by either dragging the variable names or by selecting them and clicking an arrow located next to the particular role box.
+This is accomplished by either dragging the variable names or selecting them and clicking an arrow next to the particular role box.
 As soon as you fill in enough options to perform an analysis, its output appears instantly in the output window to the right.
-Thereafter, every option chosen adds to the output immediately; every option turned off removes output.
+After that, every option chosen adds to the output immediately; every option turned off removes output.
 The dialog box does have an “OK” button, but rather than cause the analysis to run, it merely hides the dialog box, making room for more space for the data viewer and output.
 Clicking on the output itself causes the associated dialog to reappear, allowing you to make changes.
+Those changes will replace the output from which you recalled the dialog.
+Choosing a dialog from the main menu places the output at the bottom of all previous output.

 While nearly all GUIs keep your dialog box settings during your session, JASP keeps those settings in its main file.
 This allows you to return to a given analysis at a future date and try some model variations.
 You only need to click on the output of any analysis to have the dialog box appear to the right of it, complete with all settings intact.